DerkOttersberg/attendance-system/docs/HARDWARE_SETUP.md

 4. Upload project
 5. SSH into the STM32
 6. Read out the data
-    1. "cat /dev/ttyRPMSG* &" (usually this is 0.
+    1. `cat /dev/ttyRPMSG* &` (usually this is 0.
 This will make it so you can read out print statements in the console for testing)
-    2. "echo "help" > /dev/ttyRPMSG*" (Nudge the M4 Core to start sending)
+    2. `echo "help" > /dev/ttyRPMSG*` (Nudge the M4 Core to start sending)
-3. Scan RFID card near reader
+7. Scan RFID card near reader
-4. UID should appear in the terminal
+8. UID should appear in the terminal

 **Expected Similar Output**:
 ```